Cursus publicus: Structure

 Augustus, at first, followed the Persian method of having mail handed from one courier to the next, but he soon switched to a system by which one man made the entire journey with the parcel.
 Although it is possible that a courier service existed for a time under the Roman Republic, the clearest reference by Suetonius states that Augustus created the system.
 Suetonius states:

 Another term, perhaps more accurate if less common, for the cursus publicus is the cursus vehicularis, particularly in the period before the reforms of Diocletian.
 At least one praefectus vehiculorum, Lucius Volusius Maecianus, is known; he held the office during the reign of Antoninus Pius.
 Presumably, he had some sort of supervisory responsibility to ensure the effective operation of the network of stations throughout the Empire and to discourage abuse of the facility by those not entitled to use it.
 There is evidence that inspectors oversaw the functioning of the system in the provinces, and it may be conjectured that they reported to the praefectus in Rome.
 However, the office does not seem to have been considered a full-time position because Maecianus was also the law tutor of the young Marcus Aurelius, apparently his main function.
-The praefectus vehiculorum managed the cursus publicus was tasked with managing the cursus publicus in Italy.
+The praefectus vehiculorum was tasked with managing the cursus publicus in Italy.
 Outside of Italy, local governors and officials managed the organization.

 Following the reforms of Diocletian and Constantine I, the service was divided in two sections: the fast (Latin: cursus velox, Greek: ὀξὺς δρόμος) and the regular (Latin: cursus clabularis, Greek: πλατὺς δρόμος).
 The fast section provided horses, divided into veredi ("saddle-horses") and parhippi ("pack-horses"), and mules, and the slow section provided only oxen.
 The existence of the cursus clabularis service shows that it was used to move heavy goods as well as to facilitate the travel of high officials and the carriage of government messages.
 Maintenance was charged to the provincials under the supervision of the governors under the general supervision of the diocesan vicars and praetorian prefects.

 Most members of the Cursus publicus were recruited from the military.
-Usually members of the Cursus publicus were formerly speculatores.
+Usually members of the Cursus publicus were formerly speculatores (members of a reconnaissance agency).